 - Did you know it’s really easy to make your own peanut butter?!

 Frequently asked questions

-I chose to use almond milk for this vegan breakfast, but it will work well with any dairy or non dairy milk.
+I use almond milk for this vegan breakfast, but it will work well with any dairy or non dairy milk.
 The flavor of coconut milk would work really well with the peanut butter and banana, and oat, soy or hemp would all be good substitutes.
 To keep this recipe vegan, I used maple syrup for the sweetener, but if you are not vegan, you can use honey instead if that’s what you have.